 - An example of your protein intake: you could have 2 to 4 eggs with 1 to 2 oz. of cheese for breakfast, 4 to 6 oz. of stir-fried chicken breast at lunch, and 4 to 6 oz. of salmon or chicken at dinner.

 Fats- A ketogenic diet is comprised of very few carbohydrates and a moderate amount of protein, but a high amount of fat.
 Fat intake will help you maintain your state of ketosis, where your body is burning fat as its main source of energy.
 Because this new diet is high in fats you must avoid all low-fat products and go for full-fat foods such as full-fat cheese, full-fat mayonnaise and salad dressings (though it would be better to make your own instead of using store bought).
-In addition, your ketogenic diet plan should include about 1 to 2 tbsp of extra fat, such as organic butter, unrefined coconut oil, olive oil, and hemp or flax seeds oils with all of your meals.
+In addition, your ketogenic diet plan should include about 1 to 2 tbsp of extra fat, such as organic butter, unrefined coconut oil, and olive oil with all of your meals.
 Coconut oil is a good choice because it contains medium-chain triglycerides that promote a ketogenic state.

 Fred’s story of healing using a ketogenic diet

 Elaine Cantin cures her breast cancer